nparker2023/R-Pairwise-Alignment-With-BioMart-and-RefSeq/README.md

 Step 9: Filter all of the datasets and gene lists so that they are reflective of one another.
 These updated datasets and gene lists can be saved as csv files.

-Note: The database images shown for this section are screenshots and don't show all of the information.
-Their main purpose is to show the successful functionality of the functions in regards to data filtering.
+Note: The dataset and gene list images shown in this section are screenshots and don't show all of the information.
+Their main purpose is to show the successful functionality of the functions with regards to data filtering.

 ```R
 # Queries are filtered out if they don't appear on the gene list for the first species dataset